 Household waste and recycling centres

-Household waste and recycling centres reopened 1 June and are operating on a reduced service in response to COVID-19.
+Household waste and recycling centres have reopened and are operating on a reduced service in response to COVID-19.

 From 10 August, you must book an appointment to visit a Household Waste and Recycling Centre if you are:

 - arriving in a larger vehicle or trailer

 - bringing paint or chemicals in any vehicle (Hazlehead is the only site that can accept these materials)

 Cars and small vans can continue to access the sites without a booking but will still require to bring proof of address.

 For more information and to book an appointment please visit: Book an appointment at a household Waste and Recycling Centre.

 Note that making a booking does not give priority and you may still need to queue if the site is busy when you arrive.